jrasmusson/ios-professional-course/Git/README.md

 > git reset --hard <SHA>
 ```

-## Clean branch
+## Force push

-After a reset you can have lingering files.
-Clean them up with:
+This will reset everything on your remote branch.
+Use with caution as it will override any other changes others have made.
+So don't do this on shared branches.

 ```
-> git clean -df
+> git push --force (optional)
 ```

 ## Squash commits with rebase